 - Q&A keywords: Your website is a great place to educate customers about your product or service, and answering common questions is a great way to do it.
 These long-tail keywords usually use “who, what, when, where, why, or how,” and they’re a great place to start for new websites that have trouble competing on broader keywords.

-Landing Page vs Website: When To Use a Landing Page
+Landing Page vs Website: When Do You Need a Landing Page?

 Google judges pay-per-click (PPC) ads’ quality partly by their relevance to the linked page, and a specific landing page built around the ad will be more relevant than a general Products or Services page.
 This means it appears higher in search results and gives visitors what they’re looking for.
 You might use PPC advertising and a dedicated landing page for any of the following offers: